pranavgauttam08/ReaviewRealm/ReviewRealm-backend/README.md

 Contributions are always welcome!
 Please feel free to submit pull requests and report any issues or bugs that you encounter.

+## Running of backend

+The backend will run by using the command : bash python app.py

+when already in the backend directory.

+### If not in the backend directory, use the command :
+bash
+cd ReviewRealm-backend

+on terminal to go to the directory of backend and then use the command given above to run the backend.